 Cyprus: An International Business Location

 The island’s great openness towards international businesses has always been one of the most important aspects for expats interested in working in Cyprus.
-The Cypriot government is actively promoting the nation’s location as a gateway to three continents – Europe, Asia, and Africa – and thus attracting multinational corporations who consider working in Cyprus as a strategically smart move to expand to further markets.
+The Cypriot government is actively promoting the nation’s location as a gateway to three continents — Europe, Asia, and Africa — and thus attracting multinational corporations who consider working in Cyprus as a strategically smart move to expand to further markets.
 Also, Cyprus is famous for its highly skilled and educated workforce as well as imposing a very low corporate tax rate on companies.
 In 2014, Cyprus managed to attract foreign investments of 2 billion USD.